Standardized patients are individuals who are trained to portray patients in a realistic

 interpersonal and communication skills during their encounters with students.

-Visit the PCOM employment opportunities section to view current openings for standardized patients.
+Visit Career Opportunities at PCOM to view current job openings for standardized patients.